AlignSAR/alignSAR/README.md

 9. signature_extraction.py: SAR signature extraction script.
 10. speckle_filt.py: A speckle filtering script.
 11. alignsar_utils.py: various python functions used within the toolbox.
 12. MLscripts: scripts for machine learning analysis.
-Yolov8, ANN and Siamese are separately used for Object Detection (India), Land Use Land Cover classification (Netherlands), and Change Detection (Poland). [for SAR benchmark dataset post-analysis]
+Yolov8, ANN and Siamese are separately used for Object Detection (India), Land Use Land Cover classification (Netherlands), and Change Detection (Poland). [machine learning applications for using created SAR benchmark datasets]

 in 'examples' folder
 1. jupyter_notebook_demo: a jupyter notebook to demonstrate how to extract, visualize and analyse SAR signatures.